Official Documents

 The following documents are required:

-1. Valid passport, certificate of permanent residence or alien certificate (original and copy); and for passport holders, a photocopy of the following passport pages:
+1.A valid passport, certificate of permanent residence, or alien certificate (original and copy).
+For passport holders, include photocopies of the following passport pages:

 b.
-Pages containing visa and entry stamp.
+Pages showing your visa and entry stamp.

-2. Letter of employment from the concerned department describing the reasons for employment, and organization chart of the workplace, and a list of current alien workers.
+2.A letter of employment from the relevant department, stating the reasons for employment, an organization chart of the workplace, and a list of current foreign workers.

-3. Documentary evidence of educational qualifications, or CV/resume.
+3.Documentary evidence of your educational qualifications or a CV/resume.

-5. Employment certificate form.
+5.Employment certificate form.

-6. Official cover page.
+6.Official cover page.

-7. Three passport photographs taken within the last six months.
+7.Three passport-sized photographs taken within the last six months.

-8. Copy of the Agreement for Employment of an Alien.
+8.A copy of the Agreement for Employment of an Alien.

-9. Completed Form WP 2.
+9.Completed Form WP 2.

-10. Completed Form WP 10.
+10.Completed Form WP 10.

-11. Completed Power of Attorney form affixed with a 10 baht duty-stamp along with a copy of the designee’s identification card.
+11.A completed Power of Attorney form with a 10 Baht duty stamp, along with a copy of the designee’s identification card.

 How to extend a work permit

-1. Valid passport, certificate of permanent residence or alien certificate (original and copy); and for passport holders, a photocopy of the following pass pages:
+1.A valid passport, certificate of permanent residence, or alien certificate (original and copy).
+For passport holders, include photocopies of the following passport pages:

 b.
-Pages containing visa and entry stamp.
+Pages showing your visa and entry stamp.

-4. Letter of employment from the concerned department describing the reasons for employment, an organization chart of the workplace, and a list of current foreign workers.
+4.A letter of employment from the relevant department, explaining the reasons for employment, and providing an organization chart of the workplace and a list of current foreign workers.

 Office of Foreign Workers Administration

-Department of Employment Ministry of Labor
+Department of Employment, Ministry of Labor

 Mit-Maitree Road, Din Daeng, Bangkok 10400